gyng/Tennis/README.md

 After attaching an Android device (for sensors) to a tennis racquet, a player&rsquo;s serves can be detected.
 Data on those serves are relayed back to the player for review right after each serve.

-I didn&rsquo;t put too much effort and time into this, so serve detection is *not that good*.
+Serve detection is *not good* at the moment.

 ## Requirements